ilarijn/worldmapgenerator/documentation/Testing.md

 #### Final time complexities

+The plot below represents how much time each of the algorithms implemented took processing an array of a given size. *N* in the plot represents the total number of array cells.

-The plot below represents performance tests carried out on the algorithms implemented.
-The results seem to be in line with the theoretical upper bounds: O(n) for the noise functions and O(e + n log n) for Dijkstra's algorithm.
+The results appear to confirm our initial assumptions: the time complexities are O(n) for the noise functions (with Perlin noise being slightly slower due to more constant factors) and O(e + n log n) for Dijkstra's algorithm.
 There is an O(n^2) version of Dijkstra's algorithm included for the sake of comparison.

 ![Time complexity plot](Otime.png)